 During his speech, the FBI Director clarified that when he referred to China, he was referring to the communist regime, not the Chinese people.

 “This is not about the Chinese people, and it’s certainly not about Chinese Americans.
 Every year, the United States welcomes more than 100,000 Chinese students and researchers into this country,” Wray said.

 “For generations, people have journeyed from China to the United States to secure the blessings of liberty for themselves and their families — and our society is better for their contributions.
 So, when I speak of the threat from China, I mean the government of China and the Chinese Communist Party.”

-The FBI director said the threat posed by China’s communist regime to America is so significant that U.S. Attorney General William Barr and Secretary of State Michael Pompeo will address many of the issues covered in his speech in the near future.
+The FBI Director said the threat posed by China’s communist regime to America is so significant that U.S. Attorney General William Barr and Secretary of State Michael Pompeo will address many of the issues covered in his speech in the near future.

-Wray pointed out that the issues involved are not only intelligence concerns, or a government problem, or a nuisance just for big corporations who can take care of themselves.
+Wray pointed out that the issues involved are not only intelligence concerns, a government problem, or a nuisance just for big corporations who can take care of themselves.